-Businesses can entirely transform their offering by gaining access to valuable data sets.
-This has generated a rush for data assets, which in turn has led to a relatively new phenomenon: non-tech businesses having to think like tech companies.
-All businesses are now having to become familiar with how to answer complex legal questions like how to acquire rights in data and manage restrictions on data analytics.
-And this learning curve has coincided with new and stricter data laws – most notably the EU General Data Protection Regulation (GDPR).
+Businesses can entirely transform their offering by gaining access to valuable datasets.
+This has generated a rush to ‘build or buy’ data, which in turn has led to a relatively new phenomenon: non-tech businesses having to think like tech companies.
+All businesses are now having to become familiar with complex legal questions like how to acquire rights in data and manage restrictions on data analytics.
+And this learning curve has coincided with stricter data laws – most notably the EU General Data Protection Regulation (GDPR).
 Data-related fines are getting higher and high-profile data crises are damaging business reputations.
 All of this means that data issues are becoming front and centre in mergers and acquisitions (M&A) and other deals.

 Although we will focus on the issues arising on M&A, much of this chapter applies equally to data licensing, joint ventures and other data deals.

 Data due diligence – assessing value and risks

 A buyer of a data-heavy target needs to consider two broad themes.